 We bought a 1000L brewery, got a premises in an amazing location in Oxford and were joined by Jason, an award-winning brewer from the US and long-time friend Matt, an economist and spreadsheet wizard.
 And most importantly, they share our passion for great beer and social justice.

 And off we went!

-Jason started developing awesome recipes including American pale ale Goodsize eh?, Grebe’s Procession, a roasty oatmeal stout, and some exciting sours like our Bleeding Heart Numbskull series.
+Jason started developing awesome recipes including American pale ale - originally named Goodsize eh? and now known as Cell Count, Inside Out (formerly known as Grebe’s Procession), a roasty oatmeal stout, and some exciting sours like our Bleeding Heart Numbskull series.
 We developed our brand around beautiful prisoner artwork that needed a platform.
 And we spent several months transforming our space from a disused industrial unit to a brewery and welcoming community space.

 We have worked closely with several prisons whose staff and inmates have shaped our direction and ethos.
 We hire people currently serving and recently released from prison sentences and support them to develop new skills, learn about setting up and running small business and get real work experience in an engaging and fast growing industry.